DDI-TU-Dresden/thonny-wiki/Theming.rst

 A plug-in can add a new syntax theme via workbench method ``add_syntax_theme``.
 You need to pass a unique name for your theme, name of the parent theme and a dictionary specifying visual properties for syntactical elements to be overridden.
 (Instead of the dictionary you can also provide a parameterless function returning the dictionary -- this way you can postpone computing the properties on theme loading time.)

 Let's first inspect the original theme.
 All built-in syntax themes are defined in ``thonny.plugins.base_syntax_themes``.
 Locate this file and find the line with ``get_workbench().add_syntax_theme("Desert Sunset", "Default Dark", desert_sunset)``.
-As we see it's parent theme is "Default Dark" and it provides properties as a function.
+As we see its parent theme is "Default Dark" and it provides properties as a function.
 After investigating the properties of "Desert Sunset" and "Default Dark", you could come up with a plug-in like this:

 The plug-in implementing "Desert Sunset Plus" could be something like this: